 - 14.1 We recognise the importance of safeguarding pupils throughout the school day.
 Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 14.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
-All parents/carers must deliver their children to the school playground for lining up when the bell is rung and collect them from the designated places for each class.
-Parents/carers are expected to inform us via telephone, email or the message system in the front porch if there is to be a change in the arrangement of collection for their child. - 14.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where
+All parents/carers must deliver their children to the school playground and collect them from the school playground.
+Parents/carers are expected to inform us via email, telephone or message box in the front porch if there is to be a change in the arrangement of collection for their child.
+(COVID-19 amendment parents to drop children at the school gate and delivered to a member of staff and collected from the school gate at the end of the day). - 14.3 Pupils who leave the site during the school day do so only with the writtenor phone conversation permission of a parent/carer and are collected by an authorised adult where appropriate.

-- appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
-Children who leave the school site have to be signed out in our signing out and in book and then signed in if they return to school or are late. - 14.4 For extended provision children are dismissed directly to their parents/carers from the facility WASPs from the hall where they are signed out or if from after school clubs they are dismissed from wither the front entrance or the back door of the classroom where the club has taken place. - 14.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.
+Parents sign their children out of school upon leaving the premises and back in to school when returning.
+Parents also sign their children in if they are late upon arrival to school in the morning. - 14.4 Pupil who attend breakfast and After school provision are signed in at the start of each session; delivered to their appropriate class line in the morning and are then signed in by staff to after school provision and out by the collecting parent/carer.
+(COVID-19 amendment parents deliver children to the main gate and are signed in by a member of staff for each session in the morning with contact tracing details and are delivered back to parents at the end of the session at the school gate and are signed out by a member of staff) - 14.5 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.